florisvanvugt/teensytap/readme.md

 ## Usage

+### Building the circuit
+Refer to the circuit diagram `wiring.svg` included here.

+1. Solder the Teensy and the Audio Board together.
+You have to solder only the pins marked in the wiring diagram (to save time).

+2. Solder the wires to the resistor and FSR as indicated in `wiring.svg`.

+That's it!

 ### Uploading the Teensy code
 You can either open the `teensytap/teensytap.ino` script in the Arduino IDE and then upload it from there (see the Teensyduino documentation for how this works).
 Or, if you have a good build environment, you can simply run: